JimmyKuruvilla/mintReporter/readme.md

 - review the modifiedBase and copy it over to base to make changes permanent.
 - stage2 will also report any Checks found.
 Update debits.all.json with categories to categorize the checks
 - Ignore only works when updated in summary.ts because we don't want it in the final summary csv.

+Bugs:
+fragment: american (american airlines) matches t.description: American Meadows.
+Fixed as a one time update.
+Solution is American airlines needs to be more specific.